The Jews of Rhodes

 Kehila Grande (“Kahal Gadol”)

-The remaining floor and one of the walls of the Kehila Grande (Kahal Gadol).
-On the floor in the center right is the rectangular foundation of where the “teva” (prayer reading table) was located.
-During WWII, the synagogue was accidentally damaged by the Allied bombings targeting German ships docked at the nearby port.
+The remaining structures of the Kehila Grande (Kahal Gadol).
+Notice on the floor, center right is the rectangular foundation of where the “teva” was located.
+The synagogue was accidentally damaged by the Allied bombings during WWII.

 Entry to the Jewish Quarter